mikewcasale/MLOps/Student/01-TimeSeriesForecasting.md

 1. Create and setup a new project in Azure DevOps

-    1. Import quickstart code from "EnterRepoURLHere"
+    1. Import quickstart code from "https://github.com/microsoft-us-ocp-ai/MLOps"

     2. Create new service connections in Project Settings for your Azure ML service and Azure Subscription using service principal